danolivo/pg_index_stats/README.md

 # Extra EXPLAIN parameter

 Since Postgres 18 we have a set of hooks that allows to add information into the EXPLAIN output.
-Here we add an explain boolena option 'STAT'.
-If enabled it gathers requests on the access to plain statistic tuples.
+Here we add an explain boolean option 'STAT'.
+If enabled it gathers requests on the utilisation of plain statistic.
 Shows number of accesses and statistic nomenclature (including number of stat values) available for estimations.
 Opens a door to get insights on where we have lack of statistics and where we may increase the statistics_target.

 An example: